 ONGC Videsh is a wholly owned subsidiary of Oil and Natural Gas Corporation Limited (ONGC), the National Oil Company of India, and is India’s largest international oil and gas Company.
 ONGC Videsh has participation in 41 projects in 20 countries namely Azerbaijan, Bangladesh, Brazil, Colombia, Iraq, Israel, Iran, Kazakhstan, Libya, Mozambique, Myanmar, Namibia, Russia, South Sudan, Sudan, Syria, United Arab Emirates, Venezuela, Vietnam and New Zealand.
 ONGC Videsh maintains a balanced portfolio of 15 producing, 4 discovered/under development, 18 exploratory and 4 pipeline projects.
 The Company currently operates/ jointly operates 21 projects.
-ONGC Videsh had total oil and gas reserves (2P) of about 711 MMTOE as on April 1, 2018.
+ONGC Videsh has 2P reserves of 675.721 MMTOE as on 01 April 2019.
 For more information visit: www.ongcvidesh.com.

 - Ranked 160 in coveted Fortune Global 500 list 2019 : India’s largest oil and gas producer, has been ranked 160 in the coveted Fortune Global 500 list.